waffle-iron/reviewboard-docker/README.md

 * `REVIEWBOARD_DB_PASSWORD`
 * `REVIEWBOARD_DB_NAME`

+## Caching

+Set the caching to be used by setting `CACHETYPE` to either `memcache` or `file`.

+By default this image is set to use an internal memcache server.

+This can be overriden by:
+* an external server
+** Set `MEMCACHE_ADDR` to the IP of the server
+** Set `MEMCAHCE_PORT` to the server port (default 11211)
+* linked memcached container aliased as `memcache`

+Example:

+    docker run -d --name=memcache memcached:1.4.28

 ## Starting a container

-Use the `DATABASE` variable to specify the database backend to be used.
-If you are using a database in a container, link to that container.

-    docker run -d --link rb_db:dbserver -p 80:80 -e DATABASE=mysql ovidiub13/reviewboard
+    docker run -d --link rb_db:dbserver --link memcache -p 80:80 ovidiub13/reviewboard

 # Docker-compose

 A `docker-compose` YAML file is available (currently just for MySQL) for easing the use of this image.
 The image currently does not wait for the DB to be available, so the database container and the ReviewBoard container need to be started separately.

+    docker-compose -f docker-compose-mysql.yml up -d memcache
     docker-compose -f docker-compose-mysql.yml up -d db
     # wait for db setup to complete
     docker-compose -f docker-compose-mysql.yml up -d reviewboard